Shakhram Giyasov: Early career

-Giyasov vs. Gorbics

 On 21 April 2018 Giyasov fought in his second professional fight, he was taken the distance by Gabor Gorbics on route to a unanimous decision win.
 He stated after the fight that “I was over excited because of the crowd, and I was rushing myself to get a KO.
 But it was a great experience though.
 I’m confident that today I would stop him without question”.

-Giyasov vs. Echeverria

 On 14 July 2018, Giyasov gained his second knockout win by defeating Daniel Echeverria in the opening round.
 Giyasov hit Echeverria with a strong body shot which dropped the Mexican fighter, referee Raul Caiz Sr proceeded to stop the fight despite protests from the corner of Echeverria.

-Giyasov vs. Mensah

 Giyasov's fourth professional fight was against Albert Mensah on 17 August 2018.
 In the third round, Giyasov landed a combination of punches to the body and head of Mensah which put the Ghanaian on the canvas.
 Giyasov was declared the winner after Mensah was unable to get up before the count of ten.

-Giyasov vs. Laguna

 On 22 September 2018, Giyasov fought against the undefeated Nicaraguan Julio Laguna on the undercard of Anthony Joshua vs. Alexander Povetkin.
 Despite the initial toughness of Laguna, Giyasov slowly wore down his opponent with a barrage of punches and knocked Laguna out with a right hook to the head during the fourth round.

-Giyasov vs. Zamudio

 On 24 November 2018, Giyasov fought against the experienced Mexican Miguel Zamudio.
 Giyasov dropped his opponent with a left hook seconds into the opening round and repeatedly managed to hit Zamudio.
 Eventually Giyasov hit Zamudio with a barrage of punches which resulted in his opponent dropping to the canvas for a second time in the opening round, following the second knock down, referee David Fields stopped the fight.

-Giyasov vs. Puerta

 Giyasov's seventh professional fight was against Edgar Puerta on 23 February 2019.
 Giyasov won via fifth round technical knockout after hitting Puerta with several heavy blows.

 On 25 April 2019, it was announced that Giyasov had signed a contract with Matchroom Sport where he would be promoted by Eddie Hearn.

-Giyasov vs. Taylor

 On 26 April 2019, Giyasov was taken the distance for just the second time in his professional career when he fought Emanuel Taylor over ten rounds.
 Giyasov was hurt in both the first and fourth rounds and this resulted in him been forced to clinch Taylor.
 Giyasov started to control the middle rounds and hurt Taylor in the ninth round and despite a close final round, Giyasov was announced as the winner via unanimous decision.